shreybirmiwal/trainAI/README.md

 - Label data in simple UI and earn tokens
 - Get your data labeled by paying tokens
 - ERC-20 Contract $TAT TrainAiToken
+- ** Please note, the auto-earn is currently not fully working.
+It requires manual contract sending.
+You can see this in the video

 ## Stack